questdb/py-tsbs-benchmark/README.md

 The TSBS project is written in Go, and we replicate the same logic here in
 Python: The generated data has the same columns, datatypes, cardinality etc.
-Scroll to the end to see a sample.
+Scroll to the end of this page to see a sample of generated data.

 To run these benchmarks, you will need:
 * Modern hardware with multiple cores and enough